DeepLearnPhysics/larcvdataset/README.md

 The ROOT trees which store `Image2D` are, unsurprisingly, prefixed with `image2d_`.
 The name of the tree is the string between `image2d_` and `_tree`.

+## User load data function spec

+The function the user provides to load the numpy arrays from the larcv ROOT file should do the following

+* return a dictionary with keys being strings containing the names of data objects, values being numpy arrays
+* the numpy arrays may be at most 3D with format (C,H,W) or 2D with format (H,W)
+* if the entry provided to the function has data you do not want to send to the network (example, values happen to be empty), you can return `None`. `larcvserverworker` will rerun the user function with a new entry.
+The number of resampling before throwing an error is 100.
+(In future can be configured.)

 # To Do

 * `larcvserverworker` needs a fixed index shuffle to draw from or run in non-random access
 * provide option to split inputfile list to different workers. load workers in non-random access. will make things faster.
+* allow user to set maximum number of tries to successfully run user data loading function